firesmoker/DiabloSouls/README.md

 		WSAD movement?
 		less intrusive counter/parry indication

+Technical stuff that bothers me:
+	BUG:			NavigationServer player tries to use nav map before it's initizalized
+	WORLD:			Convert TileMap2 to the new system
+	REFACTOR:		abilities should probably become scenes
+	REFACTOR:		maybe i can get rid of the "is_locked" for enemies?
+	PERFORMANCE:	sound dictionaries are calculated for each enemy instance instead of each unique enemy
+	PERFORMANCE:	animations: dictionaries, arrays, animations, etc. are calculated for each enemy instance instead of each unique enemy
+	WORKFLOW:		debugging could be easier if I could toggle some types of messages
+	WORKFLOW:		sort out the stupid ordering

 Things that are very missing:
+	GAMEPLAY:	Pathfinding: Set angle of offset based on angle from the collision point instead of just a random number times collisions
 	GAMEPLAY:	Enemies: Different colliders for physical place (small) and area they can be damaged (larger)
 	GAMEPLAY:	Pathfinding: Player: not checking its sides for collision
 	GAMEPLAY:	Pathfinding: Player: can get "funneled" between enemies, not going back